Featured Image: View of Indian Staircase from across the valley.

 Located about 45 minutes southeast of Lexington, Kentucky, and an easy two to two-and-a-half hour drive from Cincinnati, Ohio, Red River Gorge is a popular hiking and rock climbing destination in the western foothills of the Appalachian Mountains.
 Officially known as the Red River Gorge Geological Area, it is part of the much larger Daniel Boone National Forest.

-Red River Gorge boasts some of the most unique and rugged scenery in the region and is also home to over 100 natural rock arches from the small but interesting, to large and magnificent.
-Spectacular views like the header photo of Indian Staircase taken from across the valley are common throughout the gorge.
+Red River Gorge boasts some of the most unique and rugged scenery in the region and is also home to over 100 natural rock arches from the small but still interesting, to the large and magnificent.
+Spectacular views, like the header photo of Indian Staircase taken from across the valley, are common throughout the gorge.

 Hiking in Red River Gorge

 Hiking Indian Staircase

 Good topographic maps are a must if you are venturing off the official, marked trails in the gorge.
 I am a big fan of the map set offered by OutrageGIS, though the 2009 edition I use does not cover the trails around Indian Staircase.
 I do not know if the 2013 edition has been updated to include this area.
-For this hike I relied on the US Forest Service’s 2012 topographic map of the gorge (note: this is a 20 MB .pdf file and is a slow download).
+For this hike I relied on the US Forest Service’s 2012 topographic map of the gorge (note: this is a 20 MB .pdf file and can be a slow download).
 This is a good map, but it does not show any of the unofficial trails, though I have sketched in the relevant trails on the modified map section shown in Figure 1.
 The best source of information for this hike was Jerrell Goodpaster’s book, “Hinterlands,” which describes over 100 unofficial trails in the gorge.